openmls/openmls/interop_client/README.md

 You should now see how the test-runner orchestrated the "welcome" scenario between OpenMLS and MLS++.
 You can run more scenarios by specifying another config file.

+### Notes on interop testing

+* Each "step" in the config files is translated to one (or more) gRPC calls.
+For example, `"action": "externalJoin"` will request a group info, request an external commit from the joiner, and request all members to process the commit.
+* References such as `"byReference": [5, 6]` in the config files refer to the **index** of a step in the scenario.
+* Currently, the supported ciphersuites were fixated by a patch to `[1, 2, 3]` in the test-runner.
+* In order to pinpoint discrepancies, it might help to add (more) logging to OpenMLS or MLS++.
+Use a Docker volume to persist your changes.

 ## Test script

 The interop client can be used to have OpenMLS perform interop testing against